NagibatorPetia/My-First/README.md

 3. Application for editing code.

-4. Access to the Git library
+4. Access to the Git library and Workbox library

 First you need to download the code, for this open the terminal and enter this command: git clone https://github.com/NagibatorPetia/My-PWA